 Hong Kong Express was founded in 2003/4 by Stanley Ho.
 HNA Group subsequently became an investor eventually securing control together with local Hong Kong investors.
 To compete more effectively against Cathay Pacific/Dragon Air, over the years, Hong Kong Express was steadily integrated with Hong Kong Airlines with most internal functions unified other than those required to maintain a separate AOC, route rights and legal entity.

-Operating as full service carrier in tandem with Hong Kong Airlines, Hong Kong Express operated routes across Asia.
+Operating as a full service carrier in tandem with Hong Kong Airlines, Hong Kong Express operated routes across Asia.
 A poor customer reputation, low aircraft utilisation, high costs resulted in 10 years of continuous losses.
 This left both Hong Kong Express and Hong Kong Airlines unable to effectively compete with full service carriers and LCCs.

 - New management team recruited from Mango and applied to a restructured organisation operating under revised and market competitive terms & conditions